lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >Prebiotically plausible syntheses of aminoacyl phosphate anhydrides are already known.
 Two strands of complementary oligo-RNAs were prepared, one of which is 5'-terminated with an aminoacyl phosphate.
 These short RNAs anneal together form a duplex, wherein the 3' and 5' ends are in close proximity.
 Transfer of the aminoacyl group occurs between the ends of the RNA with high enantioselectivity and chemoselectivity based on the amino acid, forming self-aminoacylated RNA.
 For aminoacyl-transfer from a mixed anhydride donor strand, the chemoselectivity and stereoselectivity of aminoacylation depend on the terminal three base pairs of the stem.
 This provides an origin of extant aminoacyl-tRNA by duplication and the 'secondary genetic code', which is necessary for genetically encoded protein synthesis.
 This mechanism is also compatible with the hypothesis that tRNA arose by duplication of RNA, as it has an antisymmetric cloverleaf structure.

+\[G16\] Singh, J. *et al.* (2025). '[**Thioester-mediated RNA aminoacylation and peptidyl-RNA synthesis in water**](https://www.nature.com/articles/s41586-025-09388-y)', *Nature* 644, pp.933–944. doi:10.1038/s41586-025-09388-y.

+>dsRNA dinucleotides react at their 3'-OH termini with aminoacyl-thiols (prebiotically relevant amino acid derivatives with many known syntheses) to form aminoacyl-RNA at pH 6-7 and room temperature in water.
+14 different proteinogenic amino were tested and showed strong selectivity and especially high efficiency for arginine via side-chain catalysis.
+Additionally, a simple change in conditions (thioester to thioacid activation) leads to peptide formation rather than aaRNA formation, both of which are key reactions in the extant ribosome.

 ---

 ## PROTOCELL MODELS